Aidar5/nattoeng/docs/source/exercises/19_exercises.rst

         'logging 10.255.255.1', 'logging buffered 20010', 'no logging console' ]

-Task 19.2a
+Task 18.2a
 ~~~~~~~~~~~~~

-Copy send_config_commands() function from task 19.2 and add *verbose* parameter that controls whether information about to which device connection is established will be displayed in output.
+Copy send_config_commands() function from task 18.2 and add *verbose* parameter that controls whether information about to which device connection is established will be displayed in output.

 .. note::
-    verbose - parameter of send_config_commands function, not parameter of Connecthandler!
+    verbose - parameter of send_config_commands() function, not parameter of ConnectHandler!

 By default, the result should be displayed.